Introduction to High-Performance Computing

 Job arrays are not “multiproccessing” in the same way as the previous two methods.
 Ideal for embarrassingly parallel problems, where there are little to no dependencies between the different jobs.

 Can be thought of less as running a single job in parallel and more about running multiple serial-jobs simultaneously.
-Often this will involve running the same process is run on multiple inputs.
+Often this will involve running the same process on multiple inputs.

 A job array can be specified using --array